 The costs related to these tasks should be considered investments in your home.

-There are plenty of things you can handle on your own.
+There are plenty of things you can handle repairing on your own.
 These range from simple tasks, such as changing filters and cleaning out the garbage disposal, to more complicated chores, such as replacing the toilet.

 When it comes to anything involving electricity and gas, however, you should hire professionals.
 If you make mistakes while dealing with these home systems, you could seriously injure yourself and others in your home.

 The same goes for anything related to water damage.
-Hidden leaks and areas where water is allowed to sit can lead to mold and those problems can be dangerous, long-lasting and difficult to correct.
+Hidden leaks and areas where water is allowed to sit can lead to mold, and those problems can be dangerous, long-lasting, and difficult to correct.
 Fixing DIY mistakes could ultimately cost more than you would have paid in the first place.

 Your family's safety should be one of your top considerations, and home safety systems fall into this category.

 While there are plenty of inexpensive models on the market (and these are certainly better than nothing), you should invest in a system that is interconnected.

-Ideally, you'll factor these expenses into home ownership before you make a down payment.
+Ideally, you'll factor these homeowners expenses into home ownership before you make a down payment.
 However, it isn't too late to put your budget in order if you're already a homeowner.

-It is generally possible to pay for necessities, such as homeowners insurance, while whittling down expenses in other areas.
+It is generally possible to pay for necessities, such as homeowners insurance while whittling down expenses in other areas.